 Let's begin ... today we will review the policies and procedures for proctoring this year's AP Exams.
 This session will last approximately [specify length of session].
 We want to make sure that all of your questions are answered before you leave.
-The success of the administration depends on your understanding not only of AP policy but also of our procedures for administering the exams.
+The success of the administration depends on your understanding of AP policy, and procedures for administering the exams.